soyongkim/mQUIC/README.md

 ## Run QUIC client

-In quic_client, change*.sh and settings.yaml helps to make handover situation by modifying routing table.
+change*.sh and settings.yaml in quic_client helps to make handover situation by modifying routing table.

 Before run QUIC client, configure the settings.yaml.

-In iface1 and 2, it sets the interface information to use handover. and server's host sets ip address of the server's one.
+iface1 and iface2 sets the interface to use handover. and server sets ip address of the QUIC server. it doesn't need to change server's name.

-"Single" is used to test handover with only one wireless LAN card. it sets two ssid and password for using handover.
+single is used to test handover with only one wireless LAN card. it sets two ssid and password for using handover.

 ```yaml
 default: